-Spectrum is a major source of preoccupation for 5G, both in sub-6 GHz frequency bands and in millimetre wave bands (above 24 GHz).
-To meet increasing demand for ever higher mobile data rates, the mobile industry is eyeing new spectrum resources in both low and high frequencies.
+Spectrum is a major focus for the mobile industry.
+To meet the increasing demand for higher and higher mobile data rates, the mobile industry eyes spectrum in low and high frequencies.

 WRC-15 key decisions on IMT allocations and use at the global level, were threefold: